“Meet me where the sky touches the sea” – Jennifer Donnelly

 After your walk, catch the bus down to Alma Bay for a cooling swim and a spot of lunch.
 We think this is a great picnic location and we enjoyed watching many families enjoy it in the same way.
 There are trees for shade, a great climbing frame for children and lifeguards on duty to help everyone swim safely.
 You will probably need a good rest after that walk, especially if you do it in the middle of summer like us.
 This is one of those days out where we packed our picnic in the Hummus Bucket.
 It was easy to carry, easy to prepare and a super cheap lunch option for our day out.
+We also save money on drinking water by travelling with a Water-to-Go bottle.
 You can read more cost-effective and healthy food travelling tips here.

 Head back down to Picnic Bay where you can choose to find a beach to relax on or enjoy the Hawkings Point Track before catching the ferry back to the mainland.
 We had also planned to enjoy a self-guided snorkel along Nelly Bay.
 Unfortunately, after carting stinger suits and snorkelling gear along the beach in the hot sun, we failed to find the white buoys we were looking for in order to begin our snorkel.
 Instead, the only buoys we could see were yellow, which were shark bait lines!
 We decided to just get geared up and go in a little way from the shore to see what we could see.
 Before we’d left the sand, lots of very large jellyfish were all around us from just ankle deep and as one after the other washed up on the shore, we decided that for the first time on our trip, we were too frightened to go in the sea.
 So, we wouldn’t personally recommend the self-guided snorkel because sadly we never found it and we couldn’t see anyone else doing it either.